walicar/ffmpeg-sdl/README.md

 # ffmpeg-sdl
-GOAL: Using ffmpeg to decode a frame and render it using SDL

 Current program will use an h264 codec to decode 6 frames of big buck bunny and save it as a .pgm file.

 ## Required Assets